dwright37/trope-reports/reports/Mistral-7B-Instruct-v0.2.md

 ---

-### T3038: Fusion of entertainment and information can hinder analysis.
+### T3038: Combining information and entertainment can reduce critical thinking.

 |Support|
 |---|